web-platform-tests/wpt/docs/writing-tests/aamtest.md

 To add an unsupported API:

-1. Add the python package that provides the python bindings for that API to `tools/wptrunner/requirements_platform_accessibility.txt`.
+1. Add the Python package that provides the Python bindings for that API to `tools/wptrunner/requirements_platform_accessibility.txt`.
 2. Create a wrapper object for the new API in `newapi_wrapper.py` in `core-aam/aamtests/support/`.
 It must inherit from `ApiWrapper` and follow